za3k/za3k.com/articles/retirement_math3.md

 To summarize, if you live on $20K/year, and work at $60K/year, you can retire indefinitely in theory, after 12.5.
 In practice, add a safety margin.
 Now you're secure against random stock market problems, and you make *more money* over time.

 Okay, but you don't want to retire forever.
-You're not immortal[^2].
+You're not immortal[^1].
 Can you retire even earlier?
 Yes.

 [why we aren't all broke](/articles/retirement_math4.md)

+[^1]: Yet